tsuru/tsuru/docs/understanding/architecture.rst

 Gandalf
 -------

-`Gandalf` is a REST API to manage git repositories and users and provides access to them over SSH.
+`Gandalf` is a REST API to manage Git repositories and users and provides access to them over SSH.

 Registry
 --------